 Our EEG lab is accredited by the EEG Laboratory Accreditation Board of ABRET (LAB-EEG), which means we perform EEGs to the highest standards.

-We are the second hospital in Georgia and the eleventh pediatric hospital in the country to achieve accreditation.
+We are the second hospital in Georgia and the 11th pediatric hospital in the country to achieve accreditation.

 An electroencephalogram (EEG) is a test that measures the electrical activity in the brain, also know as "brain waves".